saylerb/mac-playbook/README.md

   * Currently doing an `ignore_error`, but need to find a way around this
 * Automate installation of color profile for iTerm
 * Automate installation of Quiver
+* Set up password file and gitignore
+* Configure inventory and/or vars so that I don't have to supply password everytime